Agunah: Activism

-Outside Israel, an aguna could obtain a civil divorce and remarry via civil marriage, as non-Israeli legal systems generally do not recognize the aguna status.
-Nevertheless, an aguna would not typically pursue a second marriage, since her first marriage is still valid according to halakha, any other sexual relationships would constitute adultery from her first husband.
+Outside Israel, an agunah could obtain a civil divorce and remarry via civil marriage, as non-Israeli legal systems generally do not recognize the agunah status.
+Nevertheless, an agunah would not typically pursue a second marriage, since her first marriage is still valid according to halakha, any other sexual relationships would constitute adultery from her first husband.
 Furthermore, according to halakha, any children born by an agunah are considered mamzerim.

 In 2014 the Rabbinate of Uruguay instituted the requirement for all Jewish couples that marry under its auspices to sign a rabbinic prenuptial agreement.
 The agreement states that in the case of the couple divorcing civilly, the husband is obligated to immediately deliver to his wife a get.
 The initiative was launched by Sara Winkowski, a director of the Kehila, the Comunidad Israelita del Uruguay (Jewish Community of Uruguay), who is also a Vice President of the World Jewish Congress and longtime activist for the rights of women within Jewish law.

 In a 2020 landmark case in London, a woman obtained a get after launching a private criminal prosecution against her husband for "controlling and coercive behaviour in an intimate of family relationship" contrary to section 76 of the Serious Crime Act 2015.
 This was submitted on the basis that her husband had kept her in an intimate relationship against her will.
 The criminal prosecution was dropped when the husband relented and provided the get rather than face the prospect of a substantial prison sentence.

 Subsequently, in 2022, another suit was successfully pursued resulting in a Manchester businessman pleading guilty to coercive behavior for refusing to give his wife a get.
 This case marks the first complete application of the 2015 legislative effort to prevent the situation of agunot.

 In March 2024, Orthodox social media influencer Adina Sash (known online as Flatbush Girl) called for women in the Orthodox community to refrain from having sex with their husbands in order to draw attention to Malky Berkowitz's four-year-long effort to secure a get from an abusive husband.
 The "mikvah strike" (so named because Orthodox women must ritually purify themselves in a bath known as a mikvah before engaging in sexual relations) generated significant controversy within Orthodox communities around the world.
 Berkowitz received a get in September 2024.